-Only a registered ultimate vendor (blocked pump), discussed later, can UTION claim a credit or refund for the nontaxable use of undyed kerosene if the kerosene is sold from a blocked pump.
+Only a registered ultimate vendor (blocked pump), discussed later, can claim a credit or refund for any nontaxable use of undyed kerosene if the kerosene is sold from a blocked pump.

-Note: Only a registered ultimate vendor (farming and state use) can claim a credit or refund for undyed diesel fuel or undyed kerosene used on a farm for farming purposes or used by a state or local government.
-Fuels used for these purposes cannot be considered as being used for any other nontaxable use.
+Note: Only a registered ultimate vendor (farming and state use), discussed later, can claim a credit or refund for undyed diesel fuel or undyed kerosene used on a farm for farming purposes or used by a state or local government.